 - 1. not well defined or understood at work,

 - 2. focuses too much on compliance, and

 - 3. places too much emphasis on gender and ethnicity.

-This chapter focuses on the advantages of a diverse workplace and discusses how to work in a multicultural workplace.
+This chapter focuses on the advantages of a diverse workplace and discusses multiculturalism at work and the compliance aspect of diversity.